Lena ships packages from home often and doesn't see any reason to use fee-based services like ShipStation to buy and print postage.

 - PayPal Shipping: PayPal shipping is an easy way to get a variety of postage types if you have a scale that measures ounces.

-1. Flat Rate Mailing
+1. USPS Flat-Rate Mailing

-You don't have to weight your package so no scale is needed to use the flat rate print at home option.
-Another benefit is that you will not have to buy your own packaging.
-The envelopes and boxes are free.
-You can order them online from the post office (free shipping) or stop by a post office and grab some.
-(There are often more styles of packaging available online than in the post offices themselves.)
-Once you have your flat rate shipping package ready you can print your postage in a few easy steps.
+You don't have to weigh your package, so no scale is needed to use the flat-rate print-at-home option.
+Another benefit is that you will not have to buy your own packaging—the envelopes and boxes are free.
+You can order them online from the USPS online store (with free shipping) or stop by a local post office and grab some.
+Keep in mind that there are often more styles and sizes of packaging available online than in the post offices themselves.
+Once you have your flat-rate shipping package ready, you can print your postage in a few easy steps.
 You will not need to know postal zones for this method.

 - Get a flat rate mailing package from the post office either online or in person.

-- Click "Save this to my address book" if you want your recipients mailing address to be saved for future shipments.
+- Click "Save this to my address book" if you want your recipient's mailing address to be saved for future shipments.

 - If you would like insurance, enter the value of your packed goods.

-- Choose the shipping services.
+- Choose the shipping services you would like.